MechanicalRabbit/DataKnots.jl/doc/src/pipelines.md

     p(@VectorTree (name=String, salary=Int) [("JEFFERY A", 101442), ("JAMES A", 103350), ("TERRY A", 93354)])
     #-> [101442, 103350, 93354]

+The `wrap()` pipeline primitive is used to create a `BlockVector`.
 `BlockVector` is a vector of vectors serialized as a partitioned vector of elements.
-Any input vector could be transformed to a `BlockVector` by the pipeline `wrap()`, which wraps the vector elements into one-element blocks.
+Any input vector could be transformed to a `BlockVector` by partitioning its elements into one-element blocks.

     p = wrap()
     p(["GARRY M", "ANTHONY R", "DANA A"])